Cell theory: Steady-state membrane pump concept

 With the development of radioactive tracers, it was shown that cells are not impermeable to Na^{+}.
 This was difficult to explain with the membrane barrier theory, so the sodium pump was proposed to continually remove Na^{+} as it permeates cells.
 This drove the concept that cells are in a state of dynamic equilibrium, constantly using energy to maintain ion gradients.
 In 1935, Karl Lohmann discovered ATP and its role as a source of energy for cells, so the concept of a metabolically-driven sodium pump was proposed.
 The success of Hodgkin, Huxley, and Katz in the development of the membrane theory of cellular membrane potentials, with differential equations that modeled the phenomena correctly, provided further support for the membrane pump hypothesis.

-The modern view of the plasma membrane is of a fluid lipid bilayer that has protein components embedded within it.
-The structure of the membrane is now known in great detail, including 3D models of many of the hundreds of different proteins that are bound to the membrane.

-These major developments in cell physiology placed the membrane theory in a position of dominance and stimulated the imagination of most physiologists, who now apparently accept the theory as fact—there are, however, a few dissenters.
+The modern consensus describes the plasma membrane as a fluid lipid bilayer with embedded and associated proteins, following the fluid mosaic model proposed by Singer and Nicolson in 1972.
+High-resolution structures of many membrane proteins have since been determined, and the membrane theory of cell physiology, in which the membrane and its ion pumps maintain the resting potential and intracellular ion gradients, is accepted by the great majority of physiologists.
+A small number of dissenters, associated chiefly with Gilbert Ling's association-induction hypothesis and related bulk-phase theories, instead argue that intracellular potassium and water are organized by adsorption to cellular proteins rather than retained by a pumping membrane.
+These views remain outside the scientific mainstream.